jjmchew/jjmchew.github.io/JS230/01-initialNotes.md

   - promises use the job queue, which will be resolved before tasks waiting in the task/message queue

+## Asynchronous coding patterns

+### Callbacks
+- **callback** : a function (e.g., `cb`) that is passed into another function (e.g., `foo`) that will be invoked for `foo` to complete an action.
+The callback function `cb` will be executed later to prevent blocking the main execution of the program
+- **callback hell** : when callbacks are nested together into a 'pyramid' (also called the "pyramid of doom")
+  - to eliminate callback hell, use modular functions (break them into smaller pieces), use *named functions* to track and reference them
+  - aim to flatten code so that callbacks aren't all nested

+### Promises
+- **promise** : an object that represents an asynchronous operation that will complete at some point and produce a value
+- rather than pass a callback into a function, you receive a promise object that you can attach callbacks to, without nesting them
+- promises have 3 states:
+  - pending: operation not yet complete
+  - fulfilled: operation completed (resulting value produced)
+  - rejected: operation failed (promise has an error)
+- promises are created using `new Promise( (resolve, reject) => { ... })`
+- can chain
+  - `.then(successCallback, failCallback)` for successful resolving (returns a promise which can be chained)
+  - `.catch(callback)` for unsuccessful resolving (reject)
+    - `callback` *must* be a function, otherwise, the catch method will not work
+    - it is good practice to always include a `catch` method at the end of promise chains to handle errors
+    - can return values from `catch` methods to ensure subsequent chained promises have a "fallback value"
+  - `.finally(callback)` for actions that are alway executed after resolving (e.g., clean-up actions)
+- promises can be chained with multiple `.then` methods

 ## Misc
 - to change button appearance (disabled vs not disabled):
   - CSS selector:  `input[type="submit"] { css here... }` and `input[type="submit"]:disabled { css here }`